 Pipe shall be joined using a bell & spigot joint meeting ASTM F2648.
-The joint shall be soil-tight and gaskets for diameters 12" through 30" (300-750 mm), shall meet the requirements of ASTM F477.
-For diameters 4" through 10" (100-250 mm), the joint shall be soil-tight using an engaging dimple connection.
-Gaskets shall be installed by the pipe manufacturer and covered with a removable, protective wrap to ensure the gasket is free from debris.
-A joint lubricant available from the manufacturer shall be used on the gasket and bell during assembly.
+The joint shall be soil-tight and gaskets, when applicable, shall meet the requirements of ASTM F477.
+Gaskets shall be installed by the pipe manufacturer and covered with a removable wrap to ensure the gasket is free from debris.
+A joint lubricant supplied by the manufacturer shall be used on the gasket and bell during assembly.